-Current trends are bringing together some very unlikely color combinations.
+Current trends are bringing together some very unlikely wedding invitation color combinations.
 Some of them may seem crazy, but they are so crazy they work beautifully.

 Strawberry red and lime green- Bright red bouquets against the backdrop of lime green dresses adds a fun summery splash to a wedding color scheme.
 Add some different shades of green as accents for a gorgeous touch.